artemis-analytics/artemis/docs/cdr.md

-The Apache Arrow objective is to provide a development platform for data science systems which decouples the vertical integration of data processing components, e.g. configuration, I/O, in-memory storage, computational engine.
+The Apache Arrow objective is to provide a development platform for data science systems which decouples the vertical integration of data processing components: performant serialization / deserialization and I/O, standard in-memory storage, and embedded computational engine.
 Apache Arrow deconstructs the typical data architecture stack that is vertically integrated, providing public APIs for each component: